 - indoor and outdoor leisure facilities such as bowling alleys, arcades and soft play facilities

-- communal places within parks, such as playgrounds, sports courts and outdoor gyms
+- communal places within parks, such as playgrounds, sports courts (except outdoor tennis courts and bowling greens) and outdoor gyms

 More detailed information and exemptions can be found at Coronavirus: business and physical distancing guidance.
 This includes the list of those businesses and other venues that must close.

 All businesses that are not required by law to close should look critically at their role and operations and must ensure that they take all reasonable measures to ensure that their employees stay 2 metres from each other.

 Businesses must also ensure that they admit people into their premises in sufficiently small numbers to maintain a 2 metre distance and take steps to ensure that distance can also be maintained by people (e.g. customers) waiting to enter their premises.

 Advice from the Chief Medical Officer is that all non-essential business sectors should remain closed unless and until we can all be clear how operations can be undertaken safely and in a way that is fully compliant with physical distancing.

 As such we would advise that all business premises, sites and attractions not required by law to close should remain closed unless:

 - essential to the health and welfare of the country during this crisis (as defined below); or